Doctor Who Appreciation Society: Cosmic Masque

+The Society took the decision to end publication of Cosmic Masque after issue 18 but did not inform the editorial team of this, resulting in an additional issue (number 19) being produced.

 The Celestial Toyroom Annual

 First published in 2016 the CT Annual is released over the Christmas and New year holiday period.
-It is a free-to-download digital magazine, with a limited run hardback also being made available, raising funds for charity.
+It is a free-to-download digital magazine, with a limited run hardback up to the 2023 edition also being made available, raising funds for charity.
+The 2024 annual did not get a hardback version.
 Each annual concentrates on a different era for each Doctor and those released so far are: